Veg starters recipes

 Cauliflower 65/Gobi 65 is a very popular snack or starter in south India as a vegetarian version.
 You can use the marinate of chicken 65, for cauliflower65, refer recipe.
 I tasted this first in Coimbatore where it is very popular as a street food.
 The cauliflowers are well coated in reddish sauce (marinate) and when it is fried, it gives a very good and crispy colour which attracts every one.

-Cauliflower Pokada is one of my favourite snacks and I cook it whenever I crave for it.
-Pokada is an important snack in India as a street food and it is eaten mostly evening times, served in newspaper as a plate or disposable plates with chutneys.
-During rainy times, the first thing in mind comes for the hot tea and hot Pokadas.
-Pokadas can be of varieties like Onion Pokada, Cashew Pokada , Cauliflower Pokada and many more.
+Cauliflower pakoda is one of my favourite snacks and I cook it whenever I crave for it.
+Pakoda is an important snack in India as a street food and it is eaten mostly evening times, served in newspaper as a plate or disposable plates with chutneys.
+During rainy times, the first thing that comes to mind is hot tea and hot pakodas.
+Pakodas can be made from onions, cashews, cauliflower and many more.

 Paneer (cottage cheese) and capsicum stir fry is a semi dry dish coated with spicy chilli sauce and roasted sesame oil.
 This paneer and capsicum stir fry can be served as a starter or appetizer.
 If paneer (cottage cheese) is bought from the shop, I always soak it in hot water to make it soft for few minutes, then strain and add to the dish.
 I have coated the paneer pieces with corn flour and then deep fried for the crispy coating.
 If you want can sprinkle sesame seeds on the corn flour and coat the paneer pieces.
 I have used roasted sesame oil (Chinese one), if not use ordinary cooking sesame oil in this dish, it gives nutty flavour to the dish.